chef-boneyard/chef-rfc/exit-status.md

 # Title

-Signal outside tools of specific Chef-Client exit status.
+Signal outside tools of specific Chef-Client run status.
+Ability to determine different results of a Chef-Client run.

 ## Motivation